ROCm/rocprofiler-sdk/README.md

 # ROCprofiler-SDK:  Application Profiling, Tracing, and Performance Analysis

 > [!IMPORTANT]
-We are phasing out development and support for ``roctracer/rocprofiler/rocprof/rocprofv2`` in favor of ``rocprofiler-sdk/rocprofv3`` in upcoming ROCm releases.
-Going forward, only critical defect fixes will be addressed for older versions of profiling tools and libraries.
-We encourage all users to upgrade to the latest version, rocprofiler-sdk library and rocprofv3 tool, to ensure continued support and access to new features.
+We are phasing out development and support for `ROCTracer, ROCprofiler, rocprof, and rocprofv2` in favour of `ROCprofiler-SDK` and `rocprofv3` in upcoming ROCm releases.
+Starting with the `ROCm 6.4` release, only critical defect fixes will be addressed for older versions of the profiling tools and libraries.
+We encourage all users to upgrade to the latest version of the `ROCprofiler-SDK` library and the `rocprofv3` tool to ensure continued support and access to new features. `ROCprofiler SDK` is still in beta today and will be production-ready by `ROCm 6.5`.

+    Please note that we anticipate the end of life for ROCprofiler V1/V2 and ROCTracer within nine months after the ROCm 6.5 release, aligning with the Q1 2026.

 ## Overview